ogustavoalves/ogustavoalves/README.md

 </div>
 <div>

-  * Currently learning: Python, Data Science, IA and Linux;
+  * Currently learning: Python, Data Science, Math (Statistics), Machine Learning, Gen IA and Linux;
-  * My hobbies are Reading, going to the Gym and listening to Music.
+  * My hobbies are Reading, going to the Gym and listening to music.

 </div>